MellowYarker/CryptoNotifier/README.md

 ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/better.gif "Example GIF")

-## Note
-Thanks to this I've pretty much stopped looking at my portfolio on apps and websites (whereas before I checked multiple times an hour).
-This program isn't built to update you on the price of your holdings every 3 seconds, I like using it to let me know when there's been a notable change in price like +15% in the last day or if a coin's price has fallen to a point where I'd like to buy it.
-I hope this helps you as much as it's helped me.

 Here's a quick list of the types of notifications **currently supported**:

 * **Price percent change**: Be notified when the price increases x% or decreases y%